 Remicade Infusion

-Remicade® (infliximab) is used to treat Crohn’s disease and ulcerative colitis.
+Remicade® (infliximab) is used to treat Crohn’s Disease and Ulcerative Colitis.
 It is given by a medical professional via an IV infusion over a two-hour period and is used to suppress inflammation in the gut.

 Sigmoidoscopy